 Accessibility statement for Kent Fire and Rescue Service

-This website is run by the Kent Fire and Rescue Service.
+This is the website of the Kent Fire and Rescue Service (KFRS).
 We want as many people as possible to be able to use this website.
-For example, that means you should be able to:
+To do this you should be able to:

 - change colours, contrast levels and fonts